 Even when cancer is not curable or controllable, healing is still possible.

 Healing is the recovery of wholeness, even in the midst of serious illness.
 You may find great comfort and encouragement as you see that the work of healing continues for as long as you live.
 Even after death, your work of healing may help your loved ones with their own healing.
-In our Healing page, you may explore what’s possible if healing is what matters most to you now.
+On our Healing page, you may explore what’s possible if healing is what matters most to you now.

 If you’re finding it difficult to make decisions about whether to continue or stop conventional treatment, you may find some guidance in the Review section of this handbook.